Pond Hockey Rules

 - All players are required to wear a helmet and skates, you should follow USA Hockey equipment recommendations; helmets need to be HECC approved.

-- All players must be 18 years of age by the start date of the tournament.
+- All players must be 21 years of age by the start date of the tournament.
 Teams must also follow the additional age requirements for their respective division.
 Photo I.D.’s are required at check-in and will be checked throughout the event.
 Players unable to produce a photo I.D., at any point, cannot participate until the I.D. is provided to a tournament director.
-All players will get a participant wrist band, white if 21+ and red if under 21.
 The wrist band denotes registered players.

 - Players may only play on one team.

 - All teams must have home (white or light) and away (dark) jerseys.

 - Minimum number of players on a team is 4, max. of 8.
 Teams must have 4 players at the start of each game.